 LIABILITY: CORE will take all due precautions to protect premises and art.
 However, CORE is not responsible for loss due to damage, theft, vandalism, or accident.
 If work is fragile, it is submitted at the artist's own risk.
-Artist is responsible for his/her own insurance.
+Each artist is responsible for your own insurance.

 SHIPPING/DROP-OFF: Artists are responsible for safely shipping their art, which must be received by November 9th, 2019.
 For local Drop-Off, artwork must arrive by 5pm on November 10th, 2019.
 COMPLETE SHIPPING DETAILS WILL BE EMAILED TO ACCEPTED APPLICANTS.

 RETURN SHIPPING/PICK-UP: Any artwork delivered in person or shipped without reusable packaging material or without prepaid shipping label must be retrieved by the artist at the end of the exhibition unless sold.
 Art must be picked up by 5pm December 1st, 2019.
 After 30 days, art will be considered abandoned.
 Abandoned artwork will be considered property of the gallery.
 Please ensure that we have good contact information for you so that we can avoid this situation.

 Core New Art Space is dedicated to creating and maintaining a dynamic, independent forum, and provides a venue for the contemporary arts.
 6851 W Colfax Ave, Lakewood, CO 80214